lit/lit.dev/packages/lit-dev-content/site/blog/2022-10-18-lit-labs-event.md

 ## What is Lit Labs?

-[Lit Labs]({{site.baseurl}}/docs/libraries/labs/) is an umbrella for projects related to Lit that aren't yet ready for production.
+[Lit Labs]({{site.baseurl}}/docs/libraries/labs/) is an umbrella for Lit packages under development that we are actively seeking feedback on.
 These projects may be experimental or incomplete, or simply looking for real-world feedback.
 Lit Labs projects are published under the [`@lit-labs` npm scope](https://www.npmjs.com/search?q=%40lit-labs).

 ## What will be covered at the Lit Labs event?